Residential Business Major industries Transport Municipalities Partners About

 Yes, if it’s produced from a renewable source.
 There are five main sources of renewable energy: the sun, wind, water, the earth (geothermal energy) and organic matter.
 Organic waste is used in the case of renewable natural gas (RNG).
 Things like table scraps, wastewater, manure and agricultural slurry all have very short renewal cycles.

-Énergir is working hard to reduce the carbon footprint of the natural gas it distributes, and it believes that RNG is one of the ways to get there.
-Its aim is to have RNG represent 5% of the gas injected into its existing network by 2025, replacing traditional natural gas.
-The cities of Saint-Hyacinthe and Québec already have production projects underway.
-And the province has the potential to do so much more!
-This is why our teams are hard at work mobilizing all actors involved in developing these promising projects throughout Québec.
+Énergir is working hard to reduce the carbon footprint of the natural gas it distributes, and believes that RNG is one of the ways to get there.
+Energir’s regulatory target is to distribute 5% of RNG to its network in fiscal 2025–2026 as a replacement for fossil natural gas.
+To ensure the distribution of growing volumes, Énergir is sourcing from various North American producers, including a growing number in Quebec.
+Quebec’s RNG industry has the potential to go much further, and our teams are working hard to mobilize all the players involved in its development.

-Our wish is to get the full value out of every item of food.
-However, we are aware that no matter how much we try to reduce food waste, certain organic materials such as pits, skins and peels will never be eaten.
-With RNG, we want to reuse the organic materials that end up in brown bins to give them a powerful second life.
+Our wish is to get the full value out of every food item.
+However, we are aware that no matter how hard we try to reduce food waste, certain organic materials such as pits, scales and some skins and peels will never be eaten.
+With renewable natural gas, we want to reuse the organic matter that ends up brown bins to give it a second life bursting with energy.

-Énergir firmly believes that making complementary use of a variety of energy sources is the most effective way to reduce greenhouse gases.
+Énergir firmly believes that making complementary use of a variety of energy sources is an effective way of reducing greenhouse gases from fossil sources.
 As we always say, you need the right energy in the right place!

-That’s why we’re using renewable natural gas to decarbonize energy uses that are difficult to electrify, including when a flame is needed in an industrial process, or to heat large buildings.
+That’s why we’re using renewable natural gas to decarbonize energy uses that are difficult to electrify.
+This is particularly the case when a flame is required in an industrial process, or to heat buildings in areas where electrical capacity is saturated.

 We've put together a best practice guide for anyone interested in renewable natural gas (RNG) projects.